Therapy that Responds to Your Singularity

 • Weekly sessions create a rhythm that allows the work to take root.

-• We look to find a time that fits well into your week so the work has a place in your life so that it can create a movement in your life.
+• We look to find a time that fits well into your week.

 Investment: €80 per session